That surprise A-list cameo in Doctor Strange 2 explained

-Naturally, some of those huge shocks are massive cameos – and there's one in particular that's bound to bring the house down.
+Among the surprise faces that pop up throughout the movie, though, is one that's bound to bring the house down – and they've even been long-rumored for an MCU role.

-Now, it goes without saying, but there are major spoilers for Doctor Strange 2 ahead.
-Turn back now if you haven't seen the movie yet!
+Now, consider this your major spoiler warning for Doctor Strange 2.
+If you haven't seen the film just yet, bookmark this page and come back when you have!

-If you've made it this far, then you've seen the film… and you know John Kransinski has made his MCU debut as Mr. Fantastic.
+If you've made it this far, then you'll know that, yes, John Krasinski is Mr. Fantastic in Multiverse of Madness.

-Krasinski has long been a hugely popular fan-cast for the role, and, after tons of speculation leading up to the film's release, we've finally seen him suited up as a member of the Fantastic Four and as part of the Illuminati – also comprised of Chiwetel Ejiofor's Mordo, Anson Mount's Black Bolt, Lashana Lynch's Captain Marvel, Patrick Stewart's Professor X, and Hayley Atwell's Captain Carter.
+Not only that, but Krasinski appears in the character's famous blue costume, and even shows off his stretchy powers.
+Along with being a member of the Fantastic Four, he's also a key player in the Illuminati, joined by Anson Mount's Black Bolt, Hayley Atwell's Captain Carter, Lashana Lynch's Captain Marvel, Patrick Stewart's Professor X, and Chiwetel Ejiofor's Mordo.

+If you want to know more about Krasinski's surprise MCU debut and what it means for the future of the MCU, scroll on...

 Who does John Krasinski play in Doctor Strange 2?